Fisher-Rao Gradient Flow: Geodesic Convexity and Functional Inequalities: Introduction

-Furthermore, for the KL divergence, if we take $\dualf(x) = xf(\frac{1}{x})$, then the dual gradient dominance condition holds with an explicit $\alpha_f =1$.
-This can also be generalized to $f$-divergences with $f$ being a polynomial. \end{theorem} With these established functional inequalities, it is straightforward to show the corresponding gradient flows converge to the target exponentially fast at the same rate, given that the gradient flows are well posed, allowing us to differentiate the energy functional along the dynamics.
-The main focus of this paper is the rigorous proof of the functional inequalities and we leave the study of the well-posedness of the gradient flows for future work.
+Furthermore, for the KL divergence, if we take $\dualf(x) = xf(\frac{1}{x})$, which corresponds to the reverse KL divergence, the dual gradient dominance condition holds with an explicit $\alpha_f =1$.
+This can also be generalized to $f$-divergences with $f$ being a polynomial. \end{theorem}

+With these established functional inequalities, it is straightforward to show the corresponding gradient flows converge to the target exponentially fast at the same rate, given that the gradient flows are well posed, allowing us to differentiate the energy functional along the dynamics.
+The main focus of this paper is the rigorous proof of the functional inequalities under appropriate sufficient and/or necessary conditions, while we leave the study of the well-posedness of the gradient flows for future work.